AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise43.md">43.
 Robot visits cells in a 2D matrix.</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise44.md">44.
 Find the nth Node in a single linked list traversing the list only once.</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise45.md">45.
 Given a binary tree how will you get its mirrored tree?</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise46.md">46.
+Check if a tree is symmetrical</a>

 <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exerciseUtils.md">Various Utils helpful to generate test data</a>